Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 5. Improve overall navigation and usability of the site for various audiences.

-The NHQDR website integrates information that was previously accessible from three different websites: National Healthcare Quality Report, National Healthcare Disparities Report, and State Snapshots.
+The NHQDR website integrated information that was previously accessible from three different websites: National Healthcare Quality Report, National Healthcare Disparities Report, and State Snapshots.
+The NHQDR Data Tools site now houses the information previously available at the NHQDR website.

 The following features were added to address the NAM recommendations: